sourcegraph/handbook/content/engineering/code-intelligence/goals.md

 **Outcome:**

+- 25 popular open source C++ repositories are indexed on Sourcegraph Cloud.
-- 200 popular open source C++ and Java repos are indexed on Sourcegraph Cloud.
+- 25 popular open source Java repositories are indexed on Sourcegraph Cloud.
 - C++ and Java indexers are adopted by at least 3 customers each.
 - Precise code intel reaches [*N<sub>0</sub>*][N0] precise code intel operations a month.
 - CE and Sales have a significant amount of open source repos to showcase and can easily demonstrate the value of setting up precise code intelligence.